Do you want to know or see what artificial intelligence is like?

-Plantix is an AI mobile app that can diagnose pest damage, plant disease and nutrient deficiencies.
-It was developed by PEAT Gambit and initially released in 2015.
+Plantix is an AI mobile app that can diagnose pest damage, plant disease, and nutrient deficiencies.
+It was developed by PEAT Gambit and was initially released in 2015.

-The Plantix app is an android app (for now), it helps farmers maximize crop yields by helping them tackle plant disease and pest.
+The Plantix app is an android app (for now), it helps farmers maximize crop yields by helping them tackle plant diseases and pests.

-Hence, it’s imperative that farmers tackle plant pest and diseases; and Plantix is just making it easier for farmers to eliminate plant pests and diseases.
+Hence, it’s imperative that farmers tackle plant pests and diseases; and Plantix is just making it easier for farmers to eliminate plant pests and diseases.

-Plantix also have a large independent database for plant problems and their treatments that farmers can use.
+Plantix also has a large independent database for plant problems and their treatments that farmers can use.

-See and Spray is an agricultural robot that uses AI (computer vision and machine learning) to detect and identify plants in a field, distinguishing between crops and weeds, then using the knowledge to eliminate herbicides.
+See and Spray is an agricultural robot that uses AI (computer vision and machine learning) to detect and identify plants in a field, distinguish between crops and weeds, then use the knowledge to eliminate herbicides.

-Blue River Technology (the company behind its development) claims that See and Spray is able to control and prevent herbicide resistant weeds, while also eliminating 90% of the herbicide volumes that growers (farmers) spray today.
+Blue River Technology (the company behind its development) claims that See and Spray are able to control and prevent herbicide-resistant weeds, while also eliminating 90% of the herbicide volumes that growers (farmers) spray today.

-In essence, See and Spray save farmers a lot of money, starting with 90% of the money they would otherwise spend on conventional herbicides spraying.
-See and Spray does this while being highly effective, herbicide resistant weeds can’t resist See and Spray.
+In essence, See and Spray save farmers a lot of money, starting with 90% of the money they would otherwise spend on conventional herbicide spraying.
+See and Spray does this while being highly effective, herbicide-resistant weeds can’t resist See and Spray.